 As a rule, appliances with moving parts or which produce heat use many more watts than those that produce light or sound.
 By way of comparison, a kettle will also use an average of 3,000 watts per usage hour, but of course, you’re only likely to use this occasionally throughout the day.

-What’s the best air conditioning temperature to save money?
+What’s the best central air conditioning temperature to save money?

 According to the Department of Energy, the best temperature to leave your air conditioning on is 78 degrees Fahrenheit.
 This temperature provides the perfect balance between a comfortable temperature and energy savings.